sboltools/sboltools/README.md

 ### REPL in the browser

 Though it is a command line utility, sboltools is written in JavaScript.
-One of the nice consequences of this is that you can run sboltools entirely in a browser.
+One of the perks of this is that you can run sboltools entirely in a browser.
 An example of this is included in the file `repl.html` in this repository.
 To use it, build sboltools using:

     npm install
     npm run build-browser